 Here are 3 other neighbourhoods in Richmond Hill that might interest you if you were already considering Westbrook.

-• Jefferson for buyers who want similar price points and detached-dominant inventory but with higher quarterly sales volume.
-Jefferson made 52 sales in Q2 2025 at an average price of $1,597,500.
-More market activity means more comps and more options, but also more competition.
-Jefferson ran a 100% SP/LP in Q2, so the market has been competitive in its own right.
+- Jefferson for buyers who want similar price points and detached-dominant inventory but with higher quarterly sales volume.
+Jefferson made 31 sales in Q1 2026 at an average price of $1,288,062 and a 97% SP/LP.
+More market activity means more comps and more options.

-• Rouge Woods for buyers attracted to Westbrook's northern Richmond Hill character, but open to even more competitive conditions.
-Rouge Woods posted a 107% SP/LP in Q2 2025 at a $1,465,912 average, one of the hottest quarters any Richmond Hill neighbourhood produced last year.
+- Rouge Woods for buyers attracted to Westbrook's northern Richmond Hill character, but open to even more competitive conditions.
+Rouge Woods posted a 102% SP/LP in Q1 2026 at a $1,432,257 average, the only Richmond Hill neighbourhood still selling above asking.
 Rouge Woods tends to attract buyers who prioritize school catchments and community feel above all.

-• Oak Ridges for buyers who want the same Moraine-adjacent terrain and community character but are open to a slightly different price range and more variety in home types.
-Oak Ridges averaged $1,423,884 in Q2 2025 at a 98% SP/LP, offering more negotiating room than Westbrook's detached market, which has a similar natural setting.
+- Oak Ridges for buyers who want the same Moraine-adjacent terrain and community character but are open to a slightly different price range and more variety in home types.
+Oak Ridges averaged $1,280,674 in Q1 2026 at a 98% SP/LP, with a similar natural setting and more variety in home types.

 What to Expect Moving Forward

-We're writing this in mid-2026, and the most recent neighbourhood-level TRREB data ends in Q4 2025.
+We're writing this in mid-2026, and the most recent neighbourhood-level TRREB data runs through Q1 2026.
 What that data shows is a neighbourhood that ended 2025 in a fundamentally different position than most of Richmond Hill.
 Sellers pulled back hard, new listings dropped from 129 in Q2 to 50 in Q4, and the buyers still active in Q4 were competing for whatever was left.
 The 109% detached SP/LP isn't a quirk.
-It's what happens when supply contracts faster than demand.
+It’s what happens when supply contracts faster than demand.
+Q1 2026 then released the pressure: listings returned, detached closed at 96%, and the market found a more balanced footing.

 Into 2026, the broader Richmond Hill market has been recovering.
 Volume was already tracking higher across York Region heading into spring, and Westbrook's underlying demand profile — schools, trail access, Moraine adjacency, end-user buyers who don't sell easily means the detached side here tends to tighten before the rest of the market catches up.
-If spring inventory came in but was absorbed quickly, that 109% is a floor, not a ceiling, for well-priced detached homes.
+Q1 came in cooler than that momentum suggested, which makes this spring the quarter to watch: with only 25 active listings, it would not take much new demand to tighten the detached side back up.

 If you would like current information on specific street sales or wish to compare Westbrook with other neighbourhoods on your shortlist, please contact us.
 We will guide you through each step of the process.